bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ![](g8)

-To ensure transparency, the protocol updates the price of real world-assets on several proven and recognized sources such as Bloomberg and CBonds (for detailed process please check section 6.1 — Price Oracles).
+To ensure transparency, the protocol updates the price of real world-assets on several proven and recognized sources such as Bloomberg and CBonds (To see the detailed process please check section 6.1 — Price Oracles).
 Simultaneously with the update, the protocol publishes the price to the oracle and activates the security protocol.
 In the event of a significant change in asset price, the protocol might initiate additional capitalization or emergency shutdown.

 ### **3.2 Stablecoin Generation**